+148 College of Liberal Arts - Undergraduate

-- and ethnicity) on family life; changing patterns of family relationships; work and family life; conflict and disruption in family relationships including divorce, remarriage, and step/blended families. - 387 Death and Dying in Social Contexts (3) (Prerequisite: 201 or permission of department) An overview of the perspectives on death in different cultures, social influences on those perspectives, death in relation to modern health care systems and related ethical issues, models of grief and its expression, last rites, consequences for survivors, suicide, contemporary risks of death. - 389 Sociology of Religion (3) (Prerequisite: 201 or permission of department) Scientific study of religion as a social phenomenon; the interplay between religion and other institutions; correlation between religious and social variables. - 403 Research Design and Analysis (3) (Prerequisite: 18 hours of sociology including 303 or permission of department) F, S. Selection of a research problem and formation of testable hypotheses with support drawn from published studies, application of sampling and concept measurement, collection of data and file creation, data analysis using statistical software.
+382 Families Public and Private (3) (Prerequisite: 201 or permission of department) Consideration of the families in private settings and as a focus of public policy; impacts of social inequalities (class, race, and ethnicity) on family life; changing patterns of family relationships; work and family life; conflict and disruption in family relationships including divorce, remarriage, and step/blended families.

+387 Death and Dying in Social Contexts (3) (Prerequisite: 201 or permission of department) An overview of the perspectives on death in different cultures, social influences on those perspectives, death in relation to modern health care systems and related ethical issues, models of grief and its expression, last rites, consequences for survivors, suicide, contemporary risks of death.

+389 Sociology of Religion (3) (Prerequisite: 201 or permission of department) Scientific study of religion as a social phenomenon; the interplay between religion and other institutions; correlation between religious and social variables.

+403 Research Design and Analysis (3) (Prerequisite: 18 hours of sociology including 303 or permission of department) F, S. Selection of a research problem and formation of testable hypotheses with support drawn from published studies, application of sampling and concept measurement, collection of data and file creation, data analysis using statistical software.
 Student research project is central focus.
-Survey research is emphasized. - 407 Urban Sociology (3) (Prerequisite: 202 or permission of department) F. Historical and current urban growth patterns, theoretical perspectives regarding urban structure and change, distribution of power and other resources in urban settings, urban cultural and social forms, problems of urban areas, strategies of urban planning.
-Examines how gender, racial/ethnic, class, and other group relations affect urban processes and life. - 419 Population and Society (3) (Prerequisite: 202 or permission of department) S. Scientific study of population size, composition, and distribution; analysis of trends and differentials in birth rates, death rates, and migration by race/ethnicity, gender, class, age, and nationality; consideration of actual and potential pressures of population on natural resources; the interrelationship of population and the social structure as it varies by race/ethnicity, class, gender, age, and nationality. - 425 Sociological Theory (3) (Prerequisite: 18 hours in sociology, including 303 or permission of department) F, S. Designed to help acquaint the student with general theory in sociology.
-A consideration of classical to contemporary theories with emphasis on the influence that theory and research have on each other. - 497 Special Studies (3), (2), or (1) (Prerequisite: Permission of department) Open only to juniors or seniors with a GPA of 3.0 or higher in their major courses.
+Survey research is emphasized.

+407 Urban Sociology (3) (Prerequisite: 202 or permission of department) F. Historical and current urban growth patterns, theoretical perspectives regarding urban structure and change, distribution of power and other resources in urban settings, urban cultural and social forms, problems of urban areas, strategies of urban planning.
+Examines how gender, racial/ethnic, class, and other group relations affect urban processes and life.

+419 Population and Society (3) (Prerequisite: 202 or permission of department) S. Scientific study of population size, composition, and distribution; analysis of trends and differentials in birth rates, death rates, and migration by race/ethnicity, gender, class, age, and nationality; consideration of actual and potential pressures of population on natural resources; the interrelationship of population and the social structure as it varies by race/ethnicity, class, gender, age, and nationality.

+425 Sociological Theory (3) (Prerequisite: 18 hours in sociology, including 303 or permission of department) F, S. Designed to help acquaint the student with general theory in sociology.
+A consideration of classical to contemporary theories with emphasis on the influence that theory and research have on each other.

+497 Special Studies (3), (2), or (1) (Prerequisite: Permission of department) Open only to juniors or seniors with a grade point average of 3.0 or higher in their major courses.
 A maximum of 3 semester hours may be earned.
 All individual research projects are reviewed by three faculty members from two different disciplines.
-May be taken for credit (3 hours) towards the Honors degree by special arrangement. - 498 Sociology Internship (3:1-6) (Prerequisite: 18 hours in sociology, including 201, 202, and 303, and permission of the department) Providing a structured experience working in a community service agency.
+May be taken for credit (3 hours) towards the Honors degree by special arrangement.

+498 Sociology Internship (3:1-6) (Prerequisite: 18 hours in sociology, including 201, 202, and 303, and permission of the department) Providing a structured experience working in a community service agency.
 Students are expected to observe and participate in contacts with agency clients, agency planning and evaluation meetings, and contacts with other agencies.
 Each student is expected to work 6 to 10 hours each week on-site, as arranged with the cooperating agency.
 Participating students will meet weekly as a group.
 Readings and discussions will cover such topics as the organizational structures of service agencies, relationships with clients, relationships with other agencies.